NOAA-OWP/inundation-mapping/unit_tests/README.md

 5) There must be at one "{original py file name}_params.json" file.

-6) There must be at least one "happy path" test inside the unittest file. ie) one function that is expected to full pass.
+6) There must be at least one "happy path (successful)" test inside the unittest file. ie) one function that is expected to full pass.
 You can have multiple "happy path" tests if you want to change values that are fundamentally different, but fully expected to pass.

+7) Unit test functions can and should test for all "outputs" from a source function.
+This includes the functions's return output, but any global variables it might set, and even that saved output files (such as .tif files) have been created and successfully.
+It is ok to have multiple validation checks (or asserts) in one unit test function.

 7) One py file = one "{original py file name}_unittests.py" file.